-- hostname is now determined using a Windows-friendly method. - OKID test files now included when installing using pip. - Fixed some minor bugs in example files, which now run. - Correctly handle mode_indices=None option in VecSpaceHandles.lin_combine(). - Complex-valued vectors are now correctly handled in VecSpaceHandles. compute_inner_product_mat() and VecSpaceHandles.compute_symmetric_inner_product_mat().
-[NOTE: is this fixed in the matrix versions???]
+- hostname is now determined using a Windows-friendly method. - OKID test files now included when installing using pip. - Fixed some minor bugs in example files, which now run. - Correctly handle mode_indices=None option in VecSpaceHandles.lin_combine(). - Complex-valued vectors are now correctly handled in InnerProductTrapz().

-- inner_product is now a keyword argument in PODHandles, BPODHandles, and DMDHandles, since sometimes instances of these classes are created to compute modes, which does not require computing any inner products. - Added "direct" to methods for projection coefficients in BPOD.
+- inner_product is now a keyword argument in PODHandles, BPODHandles, and DMDHandles, since sometimes instances of these classes are created to compute modes, which does not require computing any inner products. - Added "direct" to methods for projection coefficients in BPOD. - Changed symmetric to symm, i.e., VecSpaceHandles.compute_symmetric_inner_product_array() is now VecSpaceHandles.compute_symm_inner_product_array().

-- Changed symmetric to symm, i.e., VecSpaceHandles.compute_symmetric_inner_product_array() is now VecSpaceHandles.compute_symm_inner_product_array(). - Fixed order of return arguments in DMD matrix routines [which ones were changed??] to be consistent.
-(Also in TLSqrDMD matrix routines) - Changed return arguments in array methods for all decomps.
-Now have a dict containing extra return arguments. - parallel is now a module, not a class.
-[Also put in interface changes???]
+- Changed return values in array methods for all decomps.
+Now a single namedtuple is returned, with fields for various internal data, such as results.eigvals. - parallel is now a module, not a class.
 This way users don't have to worry about using the default instance or accidentally creating new instances. - The attribute summed_correlation_mats has been renamed sum_correlation_mat to make it clear that the attribute contains a single matrix.
-All corresponding methods have been renamed accordingly. - Added compute_adjoint_modes for DMD, TLSqrDMD. - Added get method for POD projection coefficients. - Added get method for BPOD projection coefficients. - Added get methods for DMD handles. - Added get methods for TLSqrDMD handles. - Added broadcast method to parallel module. - mode_indices is now optional in the various compute modes methods
+All corresponding methods have been renamed accordingly. - Added compute adjoint modes for DMD, TLSqrDMD. - Added get method for POD projection coefficients. - Added get method for BPOD projection coefficients. - Added get methods for DMD handles. - Added get methods for TLSqrDMD handles. - Added broadcast method to parallel module. - mode_indices is now optional in the various compute modes methods